Identifying insights within your company’s data is no easy task.

 Standard systems used for CRM, inventory control, order management, and others, also handle structured datasets.

 The purpose of a database, such as this table structure, is to store information in an organized way so that it can be easily accessed, updated, or deleted.
 These databases also offer a domain-specific language – the famous SQL - that facilitates data manipulation.

 What is unstructured data?

-Long text, images, videos, and binaries are generally categorized as unstructured data.
-Emails, social media content, chat messages, and web forum content are some of the most common sources of unstructured data today’s enterprises have to deal with.
-Business documents like legal contracts, product descriptions, technical specifications, and customer survey questionnaires also contain huge amounts of unstructured data.
+Long text, images, and videos are generally categorized as unstructured data.
+Emails, social media content, chat messages, and web forum content are some of the most common sources of unstructured data today’s companies have to deal with.
+Business documents like legal contracts and customer survey questionnaires contain huge amounts of this type of data.

 Unlike structured data, unstructured data cannot be arranged into tables with fixed columns and rows quite so neatly.
 It is generally stored in so-called ‘data lakes’ as raw information in their native format.

 Structured vs unstructured data in next-gen tools